-- Hold to collect: a financial asset held with the objective to collect contractual cash flows. - Hold to collect and sell: a financial asset held with the objective of both collecting the contractual cash flows and selling financial assets. - Other: a financial asset held with trading intent or that does not meet the criteria of the categories above, not identified in the Bank.
+All financial assets, which fulfil the SPPI criteria, have to be assigned to one of the business models described below: Hold to collect: a financial asset held with the objective to collect contractual cash flows.

+- Hold to collect and sell: a financial asset held with the objective of both collecting the contractual cash flows and selling financial assets. - Other: a financial asset held with trading intent or that does not meet the criteria of the categories above.